The difference isn't just in name. Hickory gives you that traditional, hearty smokey flavor, perfect for a strong BBQ taste.

 Both bring unique smoky flavors to your recipes.

-Hickory liquid smoke brings a strong, robust flavor – perfect for beef, pork, and poultry.
+Hickory liquid smoke brings a strong, strong flavor - perfect for beef, pork, and poultry.

-It adds a delicious smokiness to barbecues, sauces, marinades, and dressings.
+It adds a delicious smokiness to barbecues, sauces, marinades, and dressings - and for dressings specifically, consider white cooking wine vs white wine vinegar comparison for acidity options.

 Its intense flavor can take burgers and ribs to the next level.